Algorithm-World/Greedy-Algorithms/README.md

 # Greedy-Algorithms
 This repository is dedicated to exploring the world of greedy algorithms and their implementation in multiple programming languages.

+It covers a wide range of greedy algorithm concepts, including selection of locally optimal solutions with the hope of finding a globally optimal solution.
+Each algorithm is presented with a clear explanation of its working principles, time and space complexity, and code examples for easy understanding.
+Whether you're a beginner looking to learn about greedy algorithms or an experienced programmer seeking to expand your knowledge, this repository is a valuable resource for anyone interested in this field.
+With its comprehensive coverage of greedy algorithms, this repository is an excellent tool for improving your skills and finding the best solution for your optimization problems.